 7.3 Reverse engineering

 Another useful method of inspecting dies on a machine tool is to measure curve profiles at selected cross sections.
 This is done by generating a program that follows an unknown profile by adaptively controlling the machine motion.
-Once a number of curve profiles are measured, a surface can be generated and displayed in software.
+Once several curve profiles are measured, a surface can be generated and displayed in software.
 This data can be exported to a CAD/CAM system to generate a precise cutting program.
 This is a very useful method especially while fixing dies or other parts by adding material.

 In process measurement is used in multiple phases of a die manufacturing.
 By measuring the datum features, a die is precisely located on the machine reducing the expense die setup times.
 The coordinate systems calculated are uploaded to the controller which many modern controllers can use to mathematically adapt the cutting programs.
 A simple measurement of surface locations could help determine the amount of stock available for cutting.
 A cutting program that is mistakenly generated for the wrong surface or with the wrong thickness offsets could be determined before any damage is done on the die.
-Finally a complete measurement report could be generated without having to move the die from the machine.
-All of these features not only reduces the cost of manufacturing a die but also assures manufacturing a die that meets all requirements.
+Finally, a complete measurement report could be generated without having to move the die from the machine.
+All of these features not only reduce the cost of manufacturing a die but also assures manufacturing a die that meets all requirements.

 CappsNC: In process measurement software developed by Applied Automation Technologies, Inc. USA